notnavindu/python-message-spammer/README.md

 1. Clone this repo

 2. Open Instagram, Whatsapp Web, Facebook or ANYTHING with a textbox that sends a message when you press the enter key AND the textbox doesn't lose focus when you press enter.
-(If it does lose focus, you might have to write some code to click on the textbox again) _(Tested on instagram web)_
+(If it does lose focus, you might have to write some code to click on the textbox again) _(Tested on instagram web & Whatsapp Web)_

 3. install `pyautogui` with `pip install pyautogui`